 A portable projector, also known as a mini projector, is smaller than a full home theater projector, and are designed for easy portability.
 Some are so small, they can even fit in your shirt pocket!
-Some portable projectors come with a built-in, rechargeable battery, which means you need one less outlet to power your projector.
+Some portable projectors, like pico projectors which we’ve talked about before, come with a built-in, rechargeable battery, which means you need one less outlet to power your projector.
 Unlike the lamps used in most full sized projectors, the lights in the mini counterparts often last up to 30,000 hours.

 A downside to a portable projector is that it is condensed in size, which means they cannot include all of the components of a full-sized model.
 Perhaps the most notable difference lies in the image contrast.
 Contrast, which we will explain below, helps your image appear clear and crisp.
 While portable projectors can still provide beautiful images, the room will need to be darker than if you were using a full-sized projector.

 There are a host of different specs you should look for when it comes to portable projectors for your home theater.
 These include: